Skip to content

 • Filter pre-orders in your admin — search your Shopify products by this metafield to see all pre-orders at a glance

-• Storefront customisation — use the metafield value in your theme to display a "Pre-order" badge or label on product pages for upcoming titles
+• Storefront customization — use the metafield value in your theme to display a "Pre-order" badge or label on product pages for upcoming titles

 Ingram accepts backorders on upcoming titles — customers can purchase a pre-order immediately and Ingram ships as soon as the book is available.